Reciprocal membership for visitors

 Membership for visitors from WA State Training Providers

 Curtin Library has entered into a reciprocal agreement with the State Training Providers of Western Australia – see list of institutions.
 This agreement allows students and staff from signatory State Training Providers to borrow from the Library.

 Borrowing from our collections

-The TL Robertson Collection is accessible through our ‘click and collect’ service.
-Requested items are available for collection at Library Central.
+Our collection is accessible through our ‘click and collect’ service.
+Requested items are available for collection at TL Robertson Library.
 For information on borrowing, requesting, and returning items, visit our Books, resources and laptops page.

 Use your Curtin Library membership details to access databases.
 Databases for guest use do not require a login.